getbraincloud/braincloud-react-admin/README.md

 To use custom permissions you must add the key used to define the permission to the `bcAuthProvider` call.

 ``` javascript

 const authProvider = bcReactAdmin.bcAuthProvider(_bc,"react-admin-role",verboseMode);
 ```

-Then add an attribute of the same name to each user and set the value to the chosen role for that user.
+Then in brainCloud add a user attribute of the same name (`react-admin-role` in this example) to each user and set the value to the chosen role for that user.
 See React-Admin documentation at https://marmelab.com/react-admin/Authorization.html

 ## Usage